Hitting

 Research shows that any form of physical punishment can harm a child's development, mental health, and sense of safety.

-California law does protects children from being hit in public schools, foster care, and group homes—but not in their own homes or in private schools.
-Yes, there is no law clearly banning the corporal punishment of children in private schools or in the home in California.
+California law does protects children from being hit in public schools, foster care, and group homes, but not in their own homes or in private schools.
 That’s the gap we want to close.

 -